Learn something new every day

-A Dobhoff tube is a type of feeding tube that is inserted into a patient's nose, threaded down the esophagus and into the stomach.
+A Dobhoff tube is a type of feeding tube that is inserted into a patient's nose, threaded down the esophagus and into the stomach and down to the duodenum.
 A doctor or nurse must place this tube inside the patient as it is not always easy to get it in the correct location.
 In most cases, the healthcare professional will insert the tube into the patient blind, feeling for the correct placement.
 In other cases, a video camera may be used to help guide the placement.
 After the tube has been placed, an x-ray is used to make sure it's in the right place before it's used.

 In order to prepare a patient for the insertion of a Dobhoff tube, the esophagus and nasal cavity are numbed and the patient, if conscious, may be given a mild sedative.
 Patients are usually positioned on the right side while the tube is put into the nose.
 The tube is inserted into the patient's body through the nostril and allowed to descend into the gastrointestinal tract.
 The patient may be asked to swallow water as the tube is going down the esophagus to help prevent gagging.
 Depending on how far into the digestive tract the tube needs to extend, the patient may also be given medication to relax the valves that block the stomach from the esophagus and intestinal tract, making it easier to move the Dobhoff tube through these areas.